MonashProteomics/MaSpeQC/README.md

 	- _Contact Name_
 	- _Contatct Email_
 - #### INPUT FOLDER: The location of the directories that store the raw files for processing.
 	- An absolute path for the top-level storage location of raw files.
-See [link](#file-formats-and-directory-structure) for the required subfolder structure.
+See [File Formats and Directory Structure](#file-formats-and-directory-structure) for the required subfolder structure.
 - #### OUTPUT FOLDER: Storage for the outputs of the processing.
+  	- An absolute path for the top-level storage location of the output files generated during processing.
 - #### EMAIL INFO: The details of the email account to use.
 	- _Port_ (eg. 465)
 	- _SMTP Server_ (eg. smtp.gmail.com)
-	- _Email Sender_
+	- _Email Sender_ (eg. maspeqc.user@gmail.com)
 	- _Email Password_

 __NOTE__: To trigger the configuration form manually, navigate to the server directory and type `npm start --setup`